ajaikm/DatingApp/README.md

 # DatingApp
-Simple dating application dot-net core and angular.
+Simple dating application using dot-net core and angular.